luckman212/jmap-backup/README.md

 3. Create a configuration file (JSON) to store your API key, destination directory where the backup will be kept, and other settings.
 You can create multiple config files to back up different accounts or to keep copies on different storage (local, SMB/NFS etc).

-> If you don't specify a config file with the `-c` option, the program will assume a default path of `~/.jmapbackup/fastmail.json`.

 A bare minimum config file must contain at least the `dest_dir` and `token` keys, for example:

 ```js